gMak64/VirtualXBee/README.md

 ```
 **initDelay** is a time in milliseconds which allows you to set the initial delay time, and **tbm** is a time in milliseconds wich allows you to set the minimum waiting period between successive receives.
 Both of these are of the type *long*.
 The delay times are meant to simulate each of the bots doing their IDC tasks before sending out the information they received.
 Since each bot moves at a different speed, and may not complete their task at the same time, this delay is included to be more representative of what may be happening in real life.

+This should be called after the Xbee.h code, outside of any loops (i.e. a global variable).

 ## Methods
 There are two methods that you will need to implement.
 The first is called with
 ```arduino